Final Fantasy XIV (2010 video game): Legacy

 The flawed release and poor reception of the game had a heavy impact on Square Enix: citing XIV among other reasons, the company reduced its projected income for the year by 90%.
 At the 2011 Tokyo Game Show, Wada issued an official apology for the quality of the game, saying that "the Final Fantasy brand [had] been greatly damaged".
 The company and development team eventually decided to scrap the current version of XIV, rebuilding it from the ground up.
-This rebooted version, initially titled Final Fantasy XIV 2.0, began development in April 2011.
+This rebooted version, initially titled Final Fantasy XIV 2.0, began development in April of the same year.
 The rebooted version was released in 2013 with the subtitle A Realm Reborn, and has been positively received by critics and players, reaching a registered player base of more than 22 million players by April 2021.
-Yoshida, commenting in a later interview, stated that A Realm Reborn was just the first part of regaining player trust after the release of XIV, predicting that the process would take a long time.
+Yoshida, commenting in a later interview, said that A Realm Reborn was just the first part of regaining player trust after the release of XIV, predicting that the process would take a long time.

 In a 2019 interview with Easy Allies, Yoshida joked that the idea of a legacy XIV 1.0 server (in the vein of World of Warcraft Classic) would be a "nightmare".